tinic/constixel/README.md

 - C++20
 - gcc 14 or newer, clang 16 or newer, MSVC 17 or newer
-- For viewing the sixel image you will need a capabable terminal.
+- For viewing the sixel image you will need a sixel capabable terminal.
 Windows Terminal, iTerm2 on MacOS and [some](https://www.arewesixelyet.com/) Linux terminals will work.
 In Visual Studio Code sixel display can enabled for all terminals using the ```"terminal.integrated.enableImages": true``` setting.
+There is an option to output to a [kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/) graphics enabled terminal also.

 > [!NOTE]
 > The Terminal app on MacOS does not support sixel, please use iTerm2.